keijiro/OscJack/README.md

 ### OscServer (implements IDisposable)

 `OscServer` is a class for receiving OSC messages.
+It supports up to four arguments within a single message.

 You can add a delegate to `MessageDispatcher` to receive messages sent to a specific OSC address (or give an empty string to receive all messages).

 Please note that the server invokes the delegates in the server thread.
 You have to queue the events for processing them in the main thread.

-It supports `int`, `float` and `string` types.
-It also supports receiving up to four elements within a single message.

 ```csharp
 using (var server = new OscServer(9000)) // Port number